SaltyGoo/saltygoo.github.io/pages/fantasylandgenerator.md

     'could blind you',
     'are set up by HOBGOBLINS',
     'are controlled by the DARK LEGION',
-    'protecting a holy site',
+    'protect a holy site',
-    'protecting a dungeon',
+    'protect a dungeon',
+    'hide predators',
   ];
   gen_data['rockymonster'] = [
     'ATHACHS who {athachculture} {athachproblem}',